department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-plan.md

 - Observers:	Michelle Middaugh (michelle.middaugh@adhocteam.us), Dave Conlon (david.conlon@va.gov). *For sessions with assistive technology: Angela Fowler (angela.fowler@adhocteam.us).* Other observers will need to sign up with Michelle Middugh so we can limit the number of observers per session.

 ## Approvals
-- Reviewed and approved by Dave Conlon (PO) on TBD
+- Reviewed and approved by Dave Conlon (PO) on Oct 6, 2022
 - Reviewed and approved by Shane Strassberg on TBD